32bitmicro/generative-eda/README.md

-Generative EDA Book
+Generative EDA
 =======

-Generative EDA is the
+This book describes Generative EDA, a new approach to designing electronic circuits.